pagkly/Zed/Investopedia3/Term Sheet Definition.md

 4.  **Liquidation preference**.
 The term sheet should state how the proceeds of a sale will be distributed between the entrepreneur and the investors.
 5.  **Investor commitment**.
 The term sheet should state how long the investor is required to remain vested.

-A term sheet used as part of a [merger](https://www.investopedia.com/terms/m/merger.asp) or attempted acquisition would typically contain information regarding the initial purchase price offer, the preferred payment method, and the assets included in the deal.
+A term sheet used as part of a [[merger]](https://www.investopedia.com/terms/m/merger.asp) or attempted acquisition would typically contain information regarding the initial purchase price offer, the preferred payment method, and the assets included in the deal.
 The term sheet may also contain information regarding what, if anything, is excluded from the deal or any items that may be considered requirements by one or both parties.

 ### Similar Documents to Term Sheets

-A term sheet may seem similar to a [letter of intent](https://www.investopedia.com/terms/l/letterofintent.asp) (LOI) when the action is predominately one-sided, as in [acquisitions](https://www.investopedia.com/terms/a/acquisition.asp), or a working document to serve as a jumping-off point for more intensive negotiations.
+A term sheet may seem similar to a [[letter of intent]](https://www.investopedia.com/terms/l/letterofintent.asp) (LOI) when the action is predominately one-sided, as in [[acquisitions]](https://www.investopedia.com/terms/a/acquisition.asp), or a working document to serve as a jumping-off point for more intensive negotiations.
 The main difference between an LOI and a term sheet is stylistic; the former is written as a formal letter while the latter is composed of bullet points outlining the terms.

-Although term sheets are distinct from LOI and [memorandums of understanding](https://www.investopedia.com/terms/m/mou.asp) (MOU), the three documents are often referred to interchangeably because they accomplish similar goals and contain similar information.
+Although term sheets are distinct from LOI and [[memorandums of understanding]](https://www.investopedia.com/terms/m/mou.asp) (MOU), the three documents are often referred to interchangeably because they accomplish similar goals and contain similar information.